Pumpkin Energy Balls

 If the “dough” is too sticky as you’re stirring the ingredients together, you have several options:

 - You can place the dough in the fridge prior to rolling them into individual balls.
-This will really the sticky factor.
+This will help remove the sticky factor.

 - Or, you can add a tablespoon of the old fashioned oats or Kodiak cakes to the bowl.
-Stir it in and gauge it from there.
+Stir it until incorporated.

 Pumpkin Energy Balls